rocketacademy/bootcamp-docs/algorithms/a.3-complexity-analysis-big-o-notation.md

 # A.3: Complexity Analysis, Big-O Notation

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with Big-O
+* understand how space and time complexity is calculated
+* be familiar with the common complexity functions and their ranking order

 ## Introduction

 After you finish writing some code, how can you describe how fast it is?
 How can you describe how much memory your code takes up?